 Amazon's long-running standoff with Hachette has been making headlines for months.
 Here's the whole story in PW coverage.
-What began as a "scuffle" now has us using the language of war to describe it.

 Authors Guild Weighs in on Amazon-Hachette Dispute

 Although the Authors Guild hasn’t been shy in speaking up when it thinks Amazon is in the wrong, the organization has not released any official statement about the ongoing terms dispute between the e-tailer and Hachette.
 That changed on Thursday.

 On Tuesday, several news outlets reported that v-p of Kindle content at Amazon, David Naggar, sent a letter to various Hachette authors, literary agents and president of the Authors Guild, Roxana Robinson, proposing that the e-tailer and publisher forgo all revenue on e-books sold through Amazon and, instead, give them directly to the authors.

 Authors Pen Open Letter to Amazon About Hachette Dispute

 Two weeks ago bestselling author Douglas Preston began quietly circulating a to other writers that encourages readers to write to Amazon CEO and founder Jeff Bezos.
 The letter, which calls on Amazon to "resolve its dispute with Hachette without hurting authors and without blocking or otherwise delaying the sale of books to its customers," is something Preston initially hoped a handful of other authors would sign.
 He wound up collecting hundreds of signatures.

 Sedaris Tour Takes on New Significance In Shadow of Amazon/Hachette Dispute